Logan Johnson: Oklahoma City Blue (2023–2025)

 After going undrafted in the 2023 NBA draft, Johnson joined the San Antonio Spurs for the 2023 NBA Summer League.
 On October 31, he joined the Oklahoma City Blue after being selected in the NBA G League draft.
 He made 26 appearances while averaging 5.6 points, 2.9 rebounds and 1.1 assists in 14.2 minutes, helping the Blue win the NBA G League title.

-Skyliners Frankfurt (2025–present)
+Skyliners Frankfurt (2025–2026)

 On July 15, 2025, he signed with Skyliners Frankfurt of the Basketball Bundesliga (BBL).

 Personal life

 The son of Jennifer and Milton Johnson, he has one sister, Lauren, and three brothers, Brandon, Tyler and Gabe.
 His brother Tyler is a former NBA player.